 Missing Persons Policy

 The purpose of this policy is to establish procedures to be followed if a missing person complaint is made to the Department of Public Safety office.
 If a complaint is made to this office, Public Safety staff will follow the steps listed below:

 - Person receiving the complaint will immediately dispatch a Public Safety officer to the location of the complaint.
-In addition, make appropriate notification to the VP and Dean of Students (or their designee).
+In addition, make appropriate notification to the Vice President for Student Affairs (or their designee).